 Before you worry about cashing in, worry about quality.
 “Your first question should be, ‘How do I get good?’ ” says Jackson. “[It’s about] monetizing your audience, but right now you don’t have one.
 Focus on getting one.”
 With that in mind, there are a few different routes you can go once you’ve built up a significant fanbase.

-Patreon is probably the best platform for crowdfunding because it makes setting up recurring donations easy, and it’s a good idea to create some sort of incentive for those who give (like a weekly emailed blooper reel or shout-outs on the show).
+Crowdfunding: Patreon is probably the best platform for crowdfunding because it makes setting up recurring donations easy.
+It’s a good idea to create some sort of incentive for those who give (like a weekly emailed blooper reel or shout-outs on the show).

 Want to act on screen while pursuing your podcast dreams?
 Check out Backstage’s TV audition listings!